nomad-coe/nomad/docs/parser.md

 ```

 The quantities to be parsed can be specified as a list of `Quantity` objects with a name
-and a *regular expression* (re) pattern.
+and a *regular expression (re)* pattern.
 The matched value should be enclosed in a group(s)
 denoted by `(...)`.
-By default, the parser uses the findall method of `re`, hence overlap
+By default, the parser uses the *findall* method of `re`, hence overlap
 between matches is not tolerated.
-If overlap cannot be avoided, one should switch to the
+If overlap cannot be avoided, you should switch to the
-finditer method by passing *findall=False* to the parser.
+*finditer* method by passing *findall=False* to the parser.
 Multiple
 matches for the quantity are returned if *repeats=True* (default).
 The name, data type,
-shape and unit for the quantity can also intialized by passing a metainfo Quantity.
+shape and unit for the quantity can also be intialized by passing a metainfo Quantity.
-An external function *str_operation* can be also be passed to perform more specific
+An external function *str_operation* can also be passed to perform more specific
 string operations on the matched value.
 A local parsing on a matched block can be carried
 out by nesting a *sub_parser*.
 This is also an instance of the `UnstructuredTextFileParser`
 with a list of quantities to parse.
-To access a parsed quantity, one can use the *get*
+To access a parsed quantity, you can use the *get*
 method.

 We can apply these parser definitions like this: